tamkovich/MRC-Structures-and-algorithms-for-data-processing/README.md

-# There every student(programmer) able to find my own version of laboratory work's decisions
+# Every student(programmer) able to find my own version of laboratory work's decisions there